-- ✓ Introduce HROs as a sense of duty and obligation. - Solution State State - Renew commitment to firefighters in the field. - Require that managers visit the field to gain an understanding of field operations. - so Nurture the values of trust and honesty. - ✓ Conduct all-employee AFS meetings. - Embrace SAFENETs and require a faster and cleaner submission to managers. - ✓ Incorporate HRO language into work operations.
+- Introduce HROs as a sense of duty and obligation. - Value diverse opinions. - Nurture value of the devil's advocate role. - Renew commitment to firefighters in the field. - Require that managers visit the field to gain an understanding of field operations. - Nurture the values of trust and honesty. - Conduct all-employee AFS meetings. - Support cohesion in the organization. - Embrace SAFENETs and require a faster and cleaner submission to managers. - Incorporate HRO language into work operations.